LinkedLists/boomwhackers/README.md

 # Installation
-Run `bundle install`
+Run `bundle install`.
 After installation run both `npm run build` and `npm run start` on the terminal and run the app on `localhost:8000`

 # Notes
 Game notes are located in `public/javascripts/song`